 I am an associate professor of political science (and Director of Undergraduate Studies) at Boston University.
 I joined the department in 2012 after receiving my Ph.D. in Government and Social Policy at Harvard University.
 My research and teaching interests broadly include local politics and policy, racial and ethnic politics, and American public policy.
 I have taught courses on urban politics and policy, inequality in American politics, race and politics, and HBO’s The Wire–a course described by boston.com as the “coolest class to take at BU.”
 My first book Do Facts Matter?
 Information and Misinformation in Democratic Politics (with Jennifer Hochschild, University of Oklahoma Press 2015) investigates the harmful effects of misinformation on democratic politics.

-My forthcoming book (with David Glick and Maxwell Palmer) Neighborhood Defenders: Participatory Politics and America’s Housing Crisis (Cambridge University Press) explores the politics of housing development.
-My work has been published or is forthcoming in the American Journal of Political Science, American Politics Research, British Journal of Political Science, Perspectives on Politics, Political Behavior, Presidential Studies Quarterly, and Urban Affairs Review, as well as several edited volumes.
-I am also currently the co-principal investigator of the Menino Survey of Mayors, a multi-year data set of survey-interviews of U.S. mayors exploring a wide variety of political and policy issues.
+My most recent book (with David Glick and Maxwell Palmer) Neighborhood Defenders: Participatory Politics and America’s Housing Crisis (Cambridge University Press 2019) explores the politics of housing development.
+My work has been published in multiple peer-reviewed journals, including the American Journal of Political Science, American Politics Research, British Journal of Political Science, Perspectives on Politics, Political Behavior, Presidential Studies Quarterly, and Urban Affairs Review.
+I am currently the co-principal investigator of the Menino Survey of Mayors, a multi-year data set of survey-interviews of U.S. mayors exploring a wide variety of political and policy issues.
 My research has been supported by grants from the National Science Foundation, the Russell Sage Foundation, and the Rockefeller Foundation.

 You can download a copy of my CV here.